AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage

 \subsection{Problem Formulation}

-The rapid progress in the AI field yields numerous novel methods.
-However, manually reproducing their experiments is time-consuming and requires significant expertise, especially for innovative components and ensuring the code execution.
-To pipeline scientific experiment verification, we define automated experiment reproduction as the task of building LLM agents that generate executable code to reproduce methods and experiments according to the descriptions.
-Research papers, as verifiable method and result reports, are key resources for this automation.
-Formally, given a paper $\mathcal{P}$ and instructions about experiment $\mathcal{I}$, the agent $\mathcal{A}$ needs to reproduce the code implementation of the method and experiment proposed in the paper $\text{Code}=\mathcal{A}(\mathcal{P}, \mathcal{I})$, where $\text{Code}$ is the output code.
+Rapid AI progress yields numerous novel methods, yet manual reproduction imposes prohibitive costs in time and expertise.
+We thus define automated experiment reproduction as the task of utilizing LLM agents to generate executable code for experiment replication, thereby automating scientific verification.
+Given a paper $\mathcal{P}$ and instructions about experiment $\mathcal{I}$, the agent $\mathcal{A}$ needs to reproduce the code implementation of the method and experiment proposed in the paper $\mathcal{C}=\mathcal{A}(\mathcal{P}, \mathcal{I})$, where $\mathcal{C}$ is the output code.